MaxenceRaveau/Raffle-Bot-Tools-for-Botting/README.md

 Hi, i made this little tool to help people entering in raffles where you need random info.
 All csv’s will be generated in the folder Generated.

-Insert your KicksRafflebot Key into the config file.(Google Api Key is only for Getting random addresses, don’t mind about that if you don't want to generate some)

 Telephone number Generator